 While we do care for the day of our Independence from the Spanish influence, the battle that Cinco de Mayo celebrates actually took place decades later in an unrelated conflict against the French under Napoleon the Third.
 Yes, the French.

-It was a very significant moral boost in the sense that a rag-tag team of indigenous warriors and poorly armed Mexicans soldiers defeated what was considered at the time as the strongest military force ever to exist…except said victory was completely irrelevant to us Mexicans in the long-term.
+It was a very significant morale boost in the sense that a rag-tag team of indigenous warriors and poorly armed Mexican soldiers defeated what was considered at the time as the strongest military force ever to exist…except said victory was completely irrelevant to us Mexicans in the long-term.

 Mexico was never the real objective and yet, the French came back two years later after the Cinco de Mayo and kicked our butts to oblivion.
 Did you know that for a couple of years we were actually ruled by Maximilian of Habsburg?

 Yes, a pale Austrian dude was the Emperor of Mexico for a short-time.
 Can you believe it?

 False: It’s a Big Holiday Here in Mexico